trstlabs/intento/docs/trustless-triggers/IBCAutomation.md

 9. Packet gets acknowledged by a relayer and the AutoTX entry is updated stating execution was succesfull.
 If packet times out, execution fails.
 10. Funds sent to an AutoTX-specific FeeFund account are returned to the AutoTX owner

-To make packet relays succesfully, Trustless Hub allocates token incentives to relayers to acknowledge packets.
+To make packet relays succesfully, Intento allocates token incentives to relayers to acknowledge packets.

 _In-depth information on how the module works can be found in the module section of our documetation._